Fundamental Constitutions of Carolina: Main features

 Through the Constitutions, the Lords Proprietor and the noblemen owned two-fifths of the Colony's vast lands.
 By the same token, the freemen had the right to property for the rest of the land, and any among them who owned more than fifty acres had right to vote, and any who had more than five-hundred acres of land had the right to be a member of Parliament.
-(Article 72) This requirement of land ownership has been considered as relatively favorable to the freemen in comparison to the England.
+(Article 72) This requirement of land ownership has been considered as relatively favorable to the freemen in comparison to that of England.